backstage/backstage/.changeset/forty-oranges-joke.md

 '@backstage/integration-react': minor
 ---

-Updated `microsoftAuthApi` scopes to for Azure DevOps to be fully qualified.
+Updated `microsoftAuthApi` scopes for Azure DevOps to be fully qualified.